Taking someone out on a first date can be one of the most anxiety-inducing experiences out there – especially if it’s someone you really fancy.

 Sign up to Match to start dating today

-By signing up to Match, you can find someone special that you truly enjoy spending time with, but remember that dating is a journey.
+By signing up to Match, you can find someone whose company you truly enjoy, but remember that dating is a journey.
 A first date can go well or badly, but that’s no reason to give up on finding something truly unique.
-It’s important to always be open to new experiences, be safe and above all have a good time.
+It’s important to always be open to new experiences, be safe and above all enjoy yourselves.

 What to know before you go on a first date